 - When unloading, an employee signature is not required on the delivery token unless a modification needs to be made to the partition.

-- When weighing out, please hold paperwork for an employee to scan rather than passing to them.
+- When weighing out at staffed weighbridges, please do not sign the transaction.
+Place paperwork on the counter for an employee to scan rather than passing to them.